Solution architect

 Many jobs can be done in lots of different industries.
 We've highlighted the ones we think are most important for this job.

-Engineering and manufacturing Financial services Digital technologies
+Engineering and manufacturing Financial and professional services Digital technologies

 Top skills